-We serve approximately 73,000 natural gas and electricity customers in New York and Pennsylvania.
-During fiscal 2017, we sold approximately 2.9 million dekatherms of natural gas and 435.2 million kilowatt hours of electricity through the natural gas and electricity segment.
-Approximately 87% of our customers were residential households and the remainder were small commercial and industrial customers.
+During fiscal 2018, we sold approximately 2.8 million dekatherms of natural gas and 388.1 million kilowatt hours of electricity through the natural gas and electricity segment.
+Approximately 88% of our customers were residential households and the remainder were small commercial and industrial customers.
 New accounts are obtained through numerous marketing and advertising programs, including telemarketing and direct mail initiatives.
 Most local utility companies have established billing service arrangements whereby customers receive a single bill from the local utility company which includes distribution charges from the local utility company, as well as product charges for the amount of natural gas or electricity provided by AES and utilized by the customer.
 We have arrangements with several local utility companies that provide billing and collection services for a fee.
 Under these arrangements, we are paid by the local utility company for all or a portion of customer billings after a specified number of days following the customer billing with no further recourse to AES.

 Supply of natural gas is arranged through annual supply agreements with major national wholesale suppliers.
 Pricing under the annual natural gas supply contracts is based on posted market prices at the time of delivery, and some contracts include a pricing formula that typically is based on prevailing market prices.
-The majority of our electricity requirements are purchased through the New York Independent System Operator ("NYISO") under an annual supply agreement, as well as purchase arrangements through other national wholesale suppliers on the open market.
-Electricity pricing under the NYISO agreement is based on local market indices at the time of delivery.
+The majority of our electricity requirements are purchased through the New York Independent System Operator ("NYISO") and PJM Interconnection ("PJM") under annual supply agreements, as well as purchase arrangements through other national wholesale suppliers on the open market.
+Electricity pricing under the NYISO and PJM agreements are based on local market indices at the time of delivery.
 Competition is primarily with local utility companies, as well as other marketers of natural gas and electricity providing similar alternatives as AES.